mt-shihab26/books/README.md

 -   Database URL in jdbc connection
     -   `jdbc:mysql:localhost:3306/`
     -   `jdbc:postgresql:localhost:5432/`
 -   Data definition language (DDL): We define table schema with that
 -   Data Manipulation language (DML): We do CRUD operation with that
 -   Database Connection Pool
 -   Delegator Design Pattern
 -   Database Connection Pool Library
     -   Apache Commons DBCP
     -   HikariCP
     -   C3PO

 ## Chapter 08: JDBC Repository

 -   One-to-many Relationship
 -   Foreign Key
 -   varargs array
 -   sql join

+## Chapter 09: Inversion of Control and Dependency Injection

+-   dependant
+-   dependency
+-   class A -> class B : class A is dependant on class B, here class A is Dependant and class B is Dependency
+-   There are two type of dependency
+    -   Strongly coupled dependency
+    -   Loosely coupled dependency